TeamMoodGitHub/Baru-Term-1/README.md

 # Conclusion

 No, the project barely works compared to what I had planned.
 But I am proud of what I accomplished still and I feel like I learned a ton.

+# Running my project on your machine

+If you are interested in running my account, you need a few things

+1)Google Account with at least 1 firebase project 2)Node.js

+1)Clone the project
+2)Open a terminal in the project folder and type `npm install` to install required packages.
+The important ones are Firebase, Ejs, and Express.
+3)Run firebase setup, login to your google account, and choose your firebase project.
+4)`npm start` should start the project.
+5)Point to `localhost:3000` in your browser.
+6)Open firebase in a separate tab, and watch how manipulating data on the frontend will change data within the database.